 MSCI-sourced information is the exclusive property of Morgan Stanley Capital International Inc. (MSCI).
 Without prior written permission of MSCI, this information and any other MSCI intellectual property may not be reproduced, redisseminated or used to create any financial products, including any indices.
 This information is provided on an "as is" basis.
 The user assumes the entire risk of any use made of this information.
-MSCI, its affiliates and any third party involved in, or related to, computing or compiling the information hereby expressly disclaim all warranties of originality, accuracy, completeness, merchantability or fitness for a particular purpose with respect to any of this information.
+MSCI, its affiliates and any third party involved in, or related to, computing or compiling the information.
+Merce were shall MSCI, any of its affiliates or any third party involved in, or related to, computing or compiling the information.
 Without limiting any of the foregoing, in no event shall MSCI, any of its affiliates or any third party involved in, or related to, computing or compiling the information have any liability for any damages of any kind.
 MSCI, Morgan Stanley Capital International and the MSCI indexes are services marks of MSCI and its affiliates.
 The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of Morgan Stanley Capital International Inc. and Standard & Poor's.
 GICS is a service mark of MSCI and S&P and has been licensed for use by CLSA Asia-Pacific Markets.